Michael137/michael137.github.io/_posts/2020-02-25-transition-systems.md

 Transition systems give a convienent model for reasoning about inifite-state systems.
 There is a fundamental relationship between semantics of programming languages and theory of transition systems.
 In a sense describe the operational semantics of process calculi such as CCS and CSP.
 Conversely, a transition system can be derived from the operational semantics of a language.
 The semantics of CCS allow for the relabelling, restriction and parallel composition of processes.
 Below is a summary of how these operatins can be described in terms of operations on transition systems.

+Below is a summary of the definitions of transitions systems found in Winskel and Nielsen [1] together with their categorical implications.

 # Formalisms
 ## Definitions